Last updated on October 25th, 2022

 Suorin Ultra-Portable Air Review

-Popping in the manufacturer’s pre-filled pod is convenient for some, but many vapers who have discovered the simplicity and satisfaction of mini vapes, are also searching for the best refillable, open-pod vape.
+Popping in the manufacturer’s pre-filled pod has been convenient; however, recent vaping regulations now discourage these pod vapes.
+That means vapers who have discovered the simplicity and satisfaction of mini vapes, are searching for the best refillable, open-pod vape.

 There are a few worth considering, including the Suorin Air Ultra-Portable AIO Vape which is the subject of this review.